-The Weatherman is calling for 80-90 degree days and a lot of sunshine, which can only mean one thing–summer is officially underway here in the Carolinas.
+The Weatherman is calling for 80-90 degree days and a lot of sunshine.
+And this can only mean one thing–summer is officially underway here in the Carolinas.

 *Que the backyard BBQs, weekend beach trips, days on the boat, and cases of mild to severe dehydration!